python/cpython/Doc/c-api/type.rst

    A :c:member:`~PyType_Slot.slot` that records a static memory layout ID for a class.

-   If the :c:type:`PyType_Spec` from which the class is statically allocated, the token can be set to the spec using the special value :c:data:`Py_TP_USE_SPEC`:
+   If the :c:type:`PyType_Spec` of the class is statically allocated, the token can be set to the spec using the special value :c:data:`Py_TP_USE_SPEC`: